jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 **Quantum** is the smallest part of substance.

 {{< q a="Hegel" c="Science of Logic, Book 2, Article 814" >}}
 In logic, essence occupies the same place as quantity in the sphere of being.
-Essence has absolute indifference to limitation.
+Essence has absolute indifference to limitation [*essence is unlimited*].

 But quantity is this indifference in an **immediate** determination.

-It gains a limit due to its immediate external determinateness and becomes a quantum.
+It gains a limit due to its immediate external determinateness and becomes a quantum [*quantum is limited essence or substance.
+Quantum is created when the mind forcibly quantizes the inherently-illogical or arbitrary substance so that the mind can use logic on the naturally-illogical*].
 {{< /q >}}

 Substance is free whereas quantum is confined.
 - Substance is general